 Companies frequently intend to have their contracts operate under one law, but mistakenly write their contracts to have some other law apply.

-In the example above, putting in a New York choice of law provision will mean that a court (most likely a California court) will apply California law to your case and that means it will apply CSIG to your case.
+In the example above, putting in a New York choice of law provision will mean that a court (most likely a New York court) will apply New York law to your case and that means it will apply CSIG to your case.

-There is a way around having a US court apply CSIG and that is to put a provision in your contract making clear that California’s UCC (or any other state’s UCC) should apply and specifically noting that the parties to the contract do not want CSIG to apply.
+There is a way to prevent a US (or a state court) apply CSIG and that is by using a choice of law provision that maks clear that New York’s UCC (or any other state’s UCC) should apply and specifically noting that the parties to the contract do not want CSIG to apply.

-Now the interesting thing about all this is that the various laws are way more similar than different and so most of the time, the choice of law will not make much difference in terms of the results in the case.
-My law firm’s international dispute resolution lawyers have dealt with these choice of law issues in an international context many times and best as I can recall, the substantive law in most instances was pretty much the same and the merits of the case were not impacted.
+Now the interesting thing about all this is that the various laws are usually way more similar than different and so most of the time, the choice of law will not make much difference in terms of the results in the case.
+My law firm’s international dispute resolution lawyers have many times dealt with choice of law issues in an international context and the substantive law in most instances was pretty much the same and the merits of the case were not impacted.

 But, a confusing choice of law provision does nonetheless usually have detrminental real world impacts.
-The typical and biggest problem with the lack of clarity that comes from a contract written by a lawyer who is not familiar with how all of the above works is greatly increased legal costs if and when there is a dispute.
-A confusing choice of law provision will require extra attorney time to determine the substantive law and to explain the law under two different legal regimes to your judge or your arbitration panel.
+The typical and biggest problem with the lack of clarity in a choice of law provision are greatly increased legal costs if and when there is a dispute.
+A confusing choice of law provision will require extra attorney time to determine the substantive law and then to explain the law under two different legal regimes to your judge or to your arbitration panel.
 In some cases, we have had to bring in foreign lawyers as paid experts to give fuller explanations on their country’s laws.

 And note that I said the laws turned out to be “pretty much the same.”
 Lawyers can write 25 page briefs explaining the difference between “must” and “should” (this actually happened in a case our law firm handled), and relatively insignificant differences among laws are perfect fodder for aggressive litigation tactics that lead to bigger legal fees.

-The key is often not so much the law to be applied, but rather, the benefits from creating certainty in your contract as to the ONE law that will apply.
+The key is often not so much choosing the “perfect” law to be applied, but rather, the benefits from creating certainty in your contract as to the ONE law that will apply.